Definition - What is Gyan Mudra?

 - Dont practice Gyan Mudra when you are experiencing severe stress, anxiety, fever, flu, or cold.

-- Be consistent with its practice.
-Taking too many breaks in between will not let you gain its benefits.
+- Be consistent with practice.
+Taking too many breaks in between is not productive when it comes to Gyan Mudra.

 - Gyan Mudra must be practiced in tandem with a healthy lifestyle.
-This should include avoiding unhealthy habits like smoking and drinking, exercising, and eating light and healthy recipes.
+This should include avoiding unhealthy habits like smoking and drinking, exercising, and eating light and consuming food made from healthy recipes.

 - If you have suffered from an injury to your wrist, arms, shoulder, or hands, avoid practicing Gyan Mudra before you heal completely.